ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

  1 FAILED TEST
 ```

-From the output, we can clearly see that it results in complete failure of the test even though one of the conditions (or test) was right.
-Moreover, the output does not help much to figure out which test has exactly failed.
+From the output, we can clearly see that it results in complete failure of the test even though one of the conditions (or tests) was right.
+Moreover, the output does not help much to figure out which test has failed.

-The solution for above mentioned issues is to make use of parameterised tests and the next section describes that.
+The solution to these issues is to make use of parameterised tests and the next section describes that.

 ## 2. Parameterised tests in GoogleTest